TemitopeOladokun/Days-of-Deep-Learning/README.md

 ## DAY 18: 13/10/2019
 1. Revisiting Bayes Rule in Introduction to Machine Learning Udacity's video
 2. Read article about it   https://towardsdatascience.com/what-is-bayes-rule-bb6598d8a2fd

+## DAY 19:14/10/2019
+1. It is all about Algebaric mathematics
+2. Worked on some Python code

+### WHAT I LEARNT
+* Impossibility is a Mirage